 Technology helps facilitate education, communication, and entertainment, and technological devices have become a crucial element of navigating daily life.
-However, they may interrupt or negatively impact sleeping patterns.
+However, some devices may interrupt or negatively impact sleeping patterns.
 These include laptops, tablets, smartphones, and televisions – all of which feature screens that emit blue light.
 Overexposure to blue light in the evening can make it more difficult to fall and remain asleep.

 Studies indicate that screen time before bed can increase the amount of time it takes to fall asleep, reduce sleep quality, and affect attentiveness the following day.
 In the long term, nightly exposure to light in the evening may increase the risk of certain sleep disorders and cancers.

 Technology can affect your sleep on multiple levels.
 These include:

 - Interference with Circadian Rhythm: Exposure to blue light suppresses the production of melatonin, a hormone that induces sleepiness.
 This is actually an advantage during the day because it keeps you feeling alert and refreshed.
 However, melatonin release in the evening helps you relax before bedtime.
 Suppression of melatonin can cause you to stay up later and sleep less than you normally would.

 - Excessive Brightness in Sleeping Areas: Household LED lights also emit blue light.
 Though we do not stare directly into them like phones and other devices, it is important to dim other bedroom lights or switch to warm lighting to reduce exposure to blue light before sleeping.

 - Overly Stimulating Content: Certain types of content may have a stronger impact on sleep.
 For example, studies have found that exciting or violent video games increase heart rate, make it harder to fall asleep, and impair sleep quality.